Yes, Rush is a little under the weather today, but he will be back for full strength Open Line Friday tomorrow.

 They've destabilized the entire region.

-So it doesn't matter if you have an implosion like you have in Libya, like you have in Syria, it doesn't matter if it leads to millions of people.
+So it doesn't matter if you have an implosion like you have in Libya, like you have in Syria.

-I was I was in uh Scandinavia last week.
+I was in Scandinavia last week.

-I was in Copenhagen, and I was in Malmo.
+I was in Copenhagen and I was in Malmö.

-I arrived at Malmo, which isn't a large city, it's the second biggest city in Sweden, but Sweden's not a big country, and the railway station is full.
+It's the second biggest city in Sweden, but Sweden's not a big country.

-That's about as far as you can get from the Middle East and uh without hitting the North Pole.
+That's about as far as you can get from the Middle East and without hitting the North Pole.

 They're not fleeing.